Programs

 DENTG 1638: Medical Emergencies

-This lecture course provides concepts and techniques for the identification, prevention, and management of medical emergencies in the dental office.
+This lecture and simulation laboratory course provides concepts and techniques for the identification, prevention, and management of medical emergencies in the dental office.

 DENTG 1639: Clinical Case Studies III